 Other than beets, the other ingredients to make beetroot ricotta gnocchi are:

-- ricotta, one of my favorite cheeses to eat and to use in cooking and baking;
+- ricotta, one of my favorite cheeses to eat and to use in cooking and baking.
+TIP: drain the ricotta in a colander, if too liquid.

 - Parmigiano, another staple in our fridge;